um-dsp/DeepLeak/README.md

 # DeepLeak: Privacy Enhancing Hardening of Model Explanations Against Membership Leakage
+This repository contains the implementation of our IEEE SaTML 2026 paper **[DeepLeak: Privacy Enhancing Hardening of Model Explanations Against Membership Leakage](https://arxiv.org/pdf/2601.03429)**.
+DeepLeak is a system to audit and mitigate privacy risks in post-hoc explanation methods.
+It advances the state-of-the-art in three ways: (1) comprehensive leakage profiling: we develop a stronger explanation-aware membership inference attack to quantify how much representative explanation methods leak membership information under default configurations; (2) lightweight hardening strategies: we introduce practical, model-agnostic mitigations, including sensitivity-calibrated noise, attribution clipping, and masking, that substantially reduce membership leakage while preserving explanation utility; and (3) root-cause analysis: through controlled experiments, we pinpoint algorithmic properties that drive leakage in ML explanation methods.

-This repository containts code to reproduce results for the paper LeakyFarm on CIFAR-100.
+This repository containts code to reproduce results for the paper on CIFAR-100.

 * **Attack Phase**: Select top-k seeds based on the most vulnerable settings per XAI method.
 * **Optimization Phase**: Explore parameter configurations that minimize privacy leakage while preserving explanation utility.